MarkGhebrial/ghebrial.net/README.md

 ## Notes for future self

-The webiste theme is a git submodule.
-Don't forget to use `-recurse-submodules` when cloning this repository.

 This website is built with Zola.
 To test locally, run `zola serve`.
 To build locally, run `zola build`.